Iampetrus/TT-2025/README.md

-vanilla html, css y JS.
-SEO once completed website
+vanilla html, css y JS for a new version of https://thetulipsproductions.com/ SEO once website is complete